yatheeshraju/mypathtoml/README.md

 # ML Get started

-Highscool stuff which i have to learn or revise
+Highscool basic stuff which i have to learn or revise

 https://www.khanacademy.org/math/precalculus